Dittiya/dittiya.github.io/README.md

 It's for the landing page of Github Pages repository

 ## TODO
-- Will probably use Angular
+- Will probably use Vue
+- Use Bootstrap for easy management
+- Ionic for mobile look
 - Create fancy landing page